Troubleshooting

 State Propagation

 2. Validate the connectivity health matrix across clusters by running cilium-health status inside any Cilium pod.
 It will list the status of the connectivity health check to each remote node.
+If this fails, make sure that the network allows the health checking traffic as specified in the Firewall Rules section.

 3. Validate that identities are synchronized correctly by running cilium-dbg identity list in one of the Cilium pods.
 It must list identities from all clusters.
 You can determine what cluster an identity belongs to by looking at the label io.cilium.k8s.policy.cluster.
+If remote identities are not present, validate that Cilium agents (or KVStoreMesh, if enabled) are correctly connected to the given remote cluster.
+Additionally, verify that the initial identities synchronization from all clusters has completed.

 4. Validate that the IP cache is synchronized correctly by running cilium-dbg bpf ipcache list or cilium-dbg map get cilium_ipcache.
 The output must contain pod IPs from local and remote clusters.
+If remote IP addresses are not present, validate that Cilium agents (or KVStoreMesh, if enabled) are correctly connected to the given remote cluster.
+Additionally, verify that the initial IPs synchronization from all clusters has completed.

 5. When using global services, ensure that global services are configured with endpoints from all clusters.
 Run cilium-dbg service list in any Cilium pod and validate that the backend IPs consist of pod IPs from all clusters running relevant backends.
 You can further validate the correct datapath plumbing by running cilium-dbg bpf lb list to inspect the state of the eBPF maps.